ss95089/rp4vm_RestCmdRefTool/README.md

 # rp4vm_RestCmdRefTool

 This tool replaces and displays RecoverPoint for VM operations in Curl commands (REST API).
-I created this tool as a confirmation tool for job control of RP4VM from job management software.
+I created this tool as a confirmation tool for job control of RecoverPoint for VM from job management software.
 The supported operations are as follows
  - ProtectVM
  - Add MV to existing Consistency Group